flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 ------------------------------------------------------------------

 A simple byte array with a tag to help different parts of the system communicate about what is in the byte array.
-It&#39;s strongly advisable that consumers of this type define a unique tag and validate the tag before parsing the data.
+It's strongly advisable that consumers of this type define a unique tag and validate the tag before parsing the data.